LShivaRudra/LShivaRudra.github.io/content/_index.md

           description: |2-
             Responsibilities include:

               * Led a team of 10-15 members to build an underwater rover.
-Mainly focused on Powersystems and Electronics aspects of this project which involved component selection, calibration and testing of the components.
+Mainly focused on Powersystems and Electronics aspects of this project which involved component selection, calibration and testing.
               * Mentored in various workshops which teach foundations of Robotics(microcontrollers, CAD design, etc.) to beginners at our university.
     design:
       columns: '2'